Sevana

-Anna-Sharé Blake (born 1991), known professionally as Sevana, is a Jamaican singer, actress, and model.
-As part of Protoje's In.Digg.Nation Collective, Sevana released her self-titled EP in 2016.
+Anna-Sharé Blake (born November 21, 1991), known professionally as Sevana, is a Jamaican singer and actress.
+Sevana released her self-titled EP in 2016, as part of her former label In.Digg.Nation Collective.
 She made her major label debut in 2020 with Be Somebody.

 Life and career

 1991–2014: Early life

 Sevana was born Anna-Sharé Blake in Savanna-la-Mar, Westmoreland, Jamaica, in 1991.
 When she was young, she was originally interested in becoming a doctor.
 In 2008, at 16 years old, Sevana entered the local music competition Digicel Rising Stars with two friends from her school and formed the girl group SLR.
 Their group advanced into the top ten of the competition and ultimately placed in third.
 SLR broke up the next year in 2009, and Sevana went on a hiatus from music.
 During her hiatus, Sevana worked several jobs as a customer service agent, social media coordinator, and waitress after graduating from Manning's School.